stiesssh/dromi-models/README.md

 With out them, the import of existing  model will fail and you will end up with and entirely empty model.
 Which is also okay, as you can still add any kind of elements manually, but it is not what we *want*.

-The versions, are those with which the editor has been tested up to now.
+Up to now the editor has been tested with the listed versions.

 Tool                     | version (commit)         | purpose
 -------------------------|----------------------|-----------